 - 1 In Local Security Policy, go to the following: Security Settings > Local Policies > User Rights Assignments

 - 2 In the table of Privileges and the objects to which they apply located on the right, verify that the File Reporter proxy rights group has the following privileges:

 - Access this computer from the network

-- Act as part of the operating system

 - · Back up files and directories

 - Bypass traverse checking

 - Create a token object

 - Create symbolic links

 - Impersonate a client after authentication

 - Log on as a batch job

 - Manage auditing and security log

-- Restore files and directories

-- Take ownership of files or other objects

-IMPORTANT: The Engine and Agent components attempt to repair these privileges on startup on the servers on which they're installed.
-Absence of some of these privileges causes the Engine and Agent components to not function properly.
+IMPORTANT: Absence of some of these privileges causes the Engine and Agent components to not function properly.
 Removal of these rights and privileges via Group Policy Object (GPO) results in the Engine and Agent not functioning properly.